 Another primary HR role is to ensure that the company higher up’s gets bought up-to-speed about the need for a highly engaged workforce.
 Thus, to promote a better employee experience, HR professionals need to inspire proactivity among other leaders and managers.

-Firstly, look to highlight how employees being engaged in their work will influence positive business outcomes.
+Firstly, look to highlight how employees being engaged will influence positive business outcomes.
 An example of this could be an employee being well appreciated and recognized.
 Such an employee would be most likely to display higher effort in their jobs than their peers.

 All in all, make a case for employee engagement driving the ultimate business profits.